maheshshinde/PaymentGateway/readme.md

 ### Project solution structure:
 The project's structure will be based on the Clean Architecture principles outlined in Uncle Bob's blog (https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-*	Paymentgateway.API: This layer houses the API controllers responsible for handling incoming HTTP requests and returning responses.
+*	**Paymentgateway.API**: This layer houses the API controllers responsible for handling incoming HTTP requests and returning responses.
 It serves as the entry point for external clients to interact with the application.

-*	Paymentgateway.Application: This layer encapsulates the core business logic and rules.
+*	**Paymentgateway.Application**: This layer encapsulates the core business logic and rules.
 It contains interfaces that define the contracts for various application services.
 This layer is independent of external concerns and focuses on implementing the application's use cases.

-*	Paymentgateway.Domain: Here, you'll find the domain entities that represent the fundamental concepts of clean architecture.
+*	**Paymentgateway.Domain**: Here, you'll find the domain entities that represent the fundamental concepts of clean architecture.
 It also holds repository interfaces, which define how to access and manage data related to these entities.
 The domain layer is the heart of the application's business logic.

-*	Paymentgateway.Persistence: This layer is responsible for implementing the repository interfaces defined in the domain layer.
+*	**Paymentgateway.Persistence**: This layer is responsible for implementing the repository interfaces defined in the domain layer.
 It handles data storage and retrieval operations, connecting your application's business logic with the underlying database.
 It maintains separation from the domain layer to ensure a clear distinction between data manipulation and business rules.

-*	PaymentGateway.Infrastructure: This layer manages interactions with external services, such as third-party APIs.
+*	**PaymentGateway.Infrastructure**: This layer manages interactions with external services, such as third-party APIs.
 It ensures that these interactions are isolated from the core business logic and data layers, promoting modularity and ease of maintenance.

 ## Pre-Requisites:
 *	.NET 7